Last update

 Technical assistance

-The Directorate II finances projects in the field of economic and technical assistance and international training activities in partner countries.
+The Directorate 2 finances projects in the field of economic and technical assistance and international training activities in partner countries.

-The technical assistance projects fall within the sectors of Union law, higher education, research and innovation, legal aid and support for the development of democracy in countries in transition.
-The selection criteria for these projects are directly linked to the missions of the Directorate of European Affairs and International Economic Relations, namely the strengthening of relations with third countries with which Luxembourg could develop economic ties, as well as the development of closer relations with European countries that are in a process of rapprochement with the EU.
-All implemented projects are subject to a continuous review by the partners with regard to the quality of the cooperation with the beneficiary countries, via the partners, in order to measure their impact.
+The selection criteria for these projects are directly linked to the missions of the Directorate for European Affairs and International Economic Relations, namely the strengthening of relations with third countries with which Luxembourg could develop economic ties, as well as the development of closer relations with European countries that are in a process of rapprochement with the EU.
+Thus, Luxembourg contributes to the rapprochement of EU candidate countries through bilateral technical assistance projects and training in the implementation of the acquis communautaire.

 The MFA study or research scholarships awarded to students who are following a Master's degree course at the University of Luxembourg are intended to foster the deepening of the latter's bilateral relations with institutions of excellence in third countries.